12th Ave | 11th Ave | 10th Ave |

 This was torn down and rebuilt in 1890 to a design by

-Stanford White--considered his masterwork.
+Stanford White—considered his masterwork.
 Topped

-by Augustus Saint-Gaudens' Diana (now in Philadelphia
+by Augustus Saint-Gaudens' Diana (now in the Philadelphia

 Museum of Art; a smaller copy is at the Met).
 In 1906, White was